bchenSyd/relay-digest-0.9/readme.md

 the problem is that if you don't pass override variable to `RelayContainer`, the fragmentPointer.framgment still reference the old QueryVariables. so why? to figure out why we need to undrestand how fragmentPointer.fragment is built.
 It's actually gets built up in ` _updateFragmentPointers`  during `_initialize`, which means, everytime your `RelayContainer` gets re-rendered, the fragmentPointers get get rebuilt.
 ```

 RelayContainer.js , source code line:574
+//ComponentDidMount -> setState -> _initialize -> updateFragmentPointers -> validateFragmentProp -> variables used to fetch differs from variables used to render
   _initialize(
       props: Object,
       context: RelayContainerContext,
       propVariables: Variables,
       prevVariables: ?Variables
     ): {
-              //ComponentDidMount -> setState -> _initialize -> updateFragmentPointers -> validateFragmentProp -> declared fragment isn't passed from parent React Component  if you are using mock data, ignore this warning
+        Component  if you are using mock data, ignore this warning
               this._updateFragmentPointers(
                 props,
                 context,
                 nextVariables,  //this is the key. whatever is defined here will become fragment.variables during _getQueryData; no matter the real query varialbe is.
 That's why you see the warning in question
                 prevVariables
               );
     }

 ```